lsst-ts/ts_tma_tma-documentation_maintenance-documents_deployment/README.md

 3. Modify the code inside the VI.
    1. Remove the cluster constant below the unbundle by name that says *GroupInfo Lookup* and place a I32 constant
-   2. Create an indicator
+   2. Create an I32 indicator
-   3. Once the changes are done the block diagram should look like this:
+   3. Once the changes are done, the block diagram should look like this:

     ![CheckUserGroupsFixed](./Resources/CheckUserGroupsFixed.png)